Updated July 25, 2023

-- Commercial banks are set to be as a bridge between people who want to invest and people who want to lend but there is no direct relation between them as banks behave as the intermediary.
+- Commercial banks are set to be a bridge between people who want to invest and people who want to lend but there is no direct relation between them as banks behave as the intermediary.
 It could be either public or private owners.
 It works under the banking regulation act of India,1949.
 All the core financial work is performed by investment banks.
 Financial banks is actually a direct relationship between lenders and investor.
 E.g.: the person wants to raise money by bonds and others want to invest in bonds hence creating a direct relation.
 Helping the government and corporations for providing advisory services or helping them for the issuance of stocks and bonds.
 Helping large corporations or investors or government bodies to manage their money.

-- Other services through which banks earn by charging fees are: For commercial banks – By providing credit and debit card services, collect and create cheques, interest warrant, overdrafts, foreign exchange transaction, merchant facility, locker facilities.
+- Other services through which banks earn by charging fees are: For commercial banks – By providing credit and debit card services, collect and create cheques, interest warrants, overdrafts, foreign exchange transactions, merchant facility, locker facilities.
 For investment banks – By commissions or by profit on the trades or fees for specific services.
-Secondary services provided by Investment banks are brokerage, IPO, Advisory, Mergers and Acquisitions, Asset Management, Restructuring, Leveraged finance, research, proprietary trading, risk management, etc.
+Secondary services provided by Investment banks are a brokerage, IPO, Advisory, Mergers and Acquisitions, Asset Management, Restructuring, Leveraged finance, research, proprietary trading, risk management, etc.

 - The profit earned by a commercial bank is by the difference in the interest rates.
 Commercial banks give a loan at an interest rate that is high to the common public or corporations or small businesses.
 When the public or the corporations deposit money in the commercial banks the rate is lower.
 The difference in the interest rates is the profit earned by the commercial banks.
 The profit earned by the investment banks is the fees charged in different services.
 The services provided by investment banks are IPO services, brokerage services, M&A, asset management, etc.